Breeder Question Checklist

 How do you decide which puppy goes to which home?
 When do you usually make the final decision?

 This may really vary depending on the breeder and the potential homes.
 Breeders wanting to evaluate puppies for potential show prospects or deciding which puppy they might want to keep may choose to wait until 6 weeks for the final decision because that is the optimal time to evaluate structure in a puppy.

 Breeders that use temperament or aptitude testing for evaluating puppies will do the test at 7 weeks.
 This type of evaluation can be a helpful tool to predict future behavioral traits as the puppy matures.
-There are a few variations of puppy testing but the most are similar to the Volhard Puppy Test.

 Do you ship the puppy or do I need to come pick the puppy up?

 Don’t be surprised if the breeder will not ship a puppy to you and as you are searching and figuring out the costs involved in a puppy it’s a good idea to factor in a trip to pick the puppy up.
 This is actually a good idea because it gives you a chance to meet the Breeder, momma dog and puppy in person as well as seeing where the puppy was raised.